Choosing An Estate Agent

 You can make your decision more straightforward by following a few simple rules:

-The first thing to do when searching for a quality estate agent is to check that they belong to a professional body like the NAEA or RICS.
+The first thing to do when searching for a quality estate agent is to check that they belong to a professional body like the NAEA.
 This is because all our members have to complete an accredited qualification on estate agency and are bound by strict rules.
 Selecting an agent who is one of our members will ensure your peace of mind as they offer a solid understanding of the market, and furthermore, we offer you a fair complaints procedure.

 A great help when selecting an agent is reputation.
 If family, friends, neighbours or people you know have had a good experience with a particular agent, then this can be a great help in making your decision.